DragonBanana/advanced_algorithm_circuit_retiming/README.md

 For most of the circuits is possible to choose randomize the delay of each node.

 ## algorithm.py:
-This script contains the implementation of 5 algorithms described by Charles E. Leiserson and James B. Saxe.
+The [algorithm.py](algorithm.py) script contains the implementation of 5 algorithms described by Charles E. Leiserson and James B. Saxe.
 * **CP**: Given a graph G, for each vertex V, it returns the maximum cost path without registers.
 ```python
 import algorithm, gen_circuits